konvajs/konva/README.md

 #Building the KineticJS Framework
-To build the framework, you need to have Grunt.js installed.
-After that, run `gem install thor`, `gem install json_pure`, and `gem install uglifier` to install the dependencies.
+To build the framework, you need to have node and grunt installed.
+After that, run `npm install` to install the node module dependencies.

-To build a development version of the framework, run `thor build:dev VERSION`, where VERSION is a string that can be anything you like.
-For example, using `thor build:dev current` will produce `kinetic-vcurrent.js`.
-To build a minified version of the framework, run `thor build:prod VERSION`.
+To build a development version of the framework, run `grunt dev`, To run a full build, which also produces the minified version and the individually minified modules for the custom build, run `grunt full`.

-If you add a file in the src directory, be sure to add the filename to the filename array in the Thorfile.
+If you add a file in the src directory, be sure to add the filename to the sourceFiles array variable in Gruntfile.js.

 #Testing

 ### Getting the tests up and running
 Currently, KineticJS has unit, functional, performance, manual, and special test suites.
-To build the unit tests, you'll need to build the `unitTests.js` file by running `thor build:test` and then opening `unitTests.html`.
+To build the unit tests, you'll need to build the `unitTests.js` file by running `grunt test` and then opening `unitTests.html`.
 Open `tests/html/index.html` to navigate to different test suites.

 ### Running the tests
 Unit, functional, and performance tests output the results to the console via `console.log()` so be sure to have it open.